Frequently Asked Questions

 -

 No. Our services are by appointment only.
-We are typically able to schedule. appointments within a week.
+We are typically able to schedule. appointments within two weeks.

 -

 No. We are a high-volume spay/neuter facility only.
 We are not a full-service clinic.
-If your cat is receiving spay/neuter services from us and would like us to make a note to have something checked, we could notify the clinic staff and veterinarian of your concern.
+If your cat is receiving spay/neuter services from us and you would like us to make a note to have something checked, we will notify the clinic staff and veterinarian of your concern

 -